shaoxiang/awesome-omniverse/README.md

 ## Contributing

 Contributions are welcome!
 If you have a resource, tool, tutorial, or project that you think belongs on this list, feel free to open a pull request.
-Please ensure that all additions follow the guidelines outlined in the [contribution guidelines](CONTRIBUTING.md).

 Together, let's build the ultimate resource for the Omniverse community!

----

-This description provides an overview of the project's purpose, content, and how users can contribute.
-You can adjust and expand upon it as needed to fit your specific vision and goals for the project.